enatsek/Debian-Ubuntu/s2svpn.md

 ### 3.3.
 Enable and Start the Wireguard Tunnel

-Enable our configuration (make it run at start-up) and start it.
+Enable the configuration (to run at startup) and start the tunnel.

-Run on net1-1 and net2-1
+Run on **net1-1** and **net2-1**:

 ```
 sudo systemctl enable wg-quick@wg0
 sudo wg-quick up wg0
-sudo wg show     # Verify the tunnel
+sudo wg show     # Verify the tunnel status
 ```

 Test connectivity:

-Run on net1-1
+Run on **net1-1**:

 ```
-ping 10.200.0.2             # Ping other side of the VPN tunnel
+ping 10.200.0.2             # Ping the other end of the VPN tunnel
-ping 192.168.57.1           # Ping the other server's Private IP
+ping 192.168.57.1           # Ping the other server's private IP
 ```

 Run on net2-1

 ```
-ping 10.200.0.1             # Ping other side of the VPN tunnel
+ping 10.200.0.1             # Ping the other end of the VPN tunnel
-ping 192.168.56.1           # Ping the other server's Private IP
+ping 192.168.56.1           # Ping the other server's private IP
 ```

-If the pings return the replies, it means the VPN tunnel is established.
-For connecting to the other hosts, we need to add routes to access to other network.
+If the pings receive replies, the VPN tunnel is established successfully.
+To enable communication with other hosts on the remote network, we need to add routes.

 <br>
 </details>